sfigg/commercialization-public/design/device-experiences/design-guide.md

 <dd><p>A vendor-unique hardware identifier to load the Windows temperature driver.</p>
 </dd>
 <dt><strong>_DTI</strong></dt>
-<dd><p>(Optional) For notifying the platform firmware that one of the zone's thermal thresholds has been exceeded.
-This method enables the firmware to implement hysteresis by changing the zone's thresholds.</p>
+<dd><p>(Optional) For notifying the platform firmware that one of the zone&#39;s thermal thresholds has been exceeded.
+This method enables the firmware to implement hysteresis by changing the zone&#39;s thresholds.</p>
 </dd>
 <dt><strong>_NTT</strong></dt>
 <dd><p>(Optional)For specifying significant temperature changes that the platform firmware should also be notified of via _DTI.</p>